Diego Arismendi: Career

 On 2 March 2010 Arismendi joined League One side Brighton & Hove Albion on loan linking up with fellow country man Gus Poyet.
 His time on the south coast was overshadowed by injury as he endured a miserable time which ended with a red card against MK Dons in his final game for the club.
 On 12 July 2010 Arismendi joined championship side Barnsley on a season long loan.
 He scored his first goal in English football against Leeds United in a 5–2 win for Barnsley.
-He returned to Stoke at the start of the 2011–12 season and whilst he has made the matchday squad a few occasions he has remained as an used substitute.
+He returned to Stoke at the start of the 2011–12 season and while he has made the matchday squad a few occasions he has remained as an used substitute.
 He did make four appearances in the away matches in the UEFA Europa League including their final match against Valencia.

 He joined Huddersfield Town on loan on 16 March 2012 until the end of the season.
 He made his debut for the "Terriers" the following day as a substitute in their 1–1 draw at Colchester United at the Colchester Community Stadium.
 His first start for the club came in the 1–0 home victory over league leaders Charlton Athletic on 24 March 2012.

 Arismendi was left out of Stoke's 25-man squad for the 2012–13 season leaving his future certain to be away from the Britannia Stadium.
 His contract at Stoke was terminated at the end of November 2012 bringing an end to a poor three years at the club in which he managed just six appearances none of which came in a Premier League match.
 He returned to Uruguay and re-signed for Nacional.